raspberrypilearning/burping-jelly-baby/worksheet.md

     burp = pygame.mixer.Sound("burp.wav")
     ```
-1. Lastly you can use an infinite loop to wait for the jelly baby to be pushed and then play the sound.
+1. Lastly, you can use an infinite loop to wait for the jelly baby to be pushed and then play the sound:

     ``` python
     while True: